Bendat/autometa/documentation/website/docs/getting-started/installation.md

 Pick the tab that matches your stack.
 Each snippet mirrors the code in `/examples/<runner>-functions`, so you can copy it verbatim and adapt paths as needed.

+Runner integrations are installed separately (they are not bundled into `@autometa/cli`).
+For example, there is no `@autometa/playwright-runner` package — Playwright support comes from `@autometa/playwright-loader` and `@autometa/playwright-executor`.

 <Tabs groupId="runner" defaultValue="jest" values={[{label: 'Jest', value: 'jest'},{label: 'Vitest', value: 'vitest'},{label: 'Playwright', value: 'playwright'}]}>

 <TabItem value="jest">